reniel905/reniel905/README.md

 ![Open for commissions](https://img.shields.io/badge/Open%20for%20Commissions-%F0%9F%94%96-blue?style=for-the-badge)

 Welcome to my GitHub!
-I'm a passionate developer who builds practical and impactful applications—from smooth user interfaces in **React**, to native **Android apps** in Java, and even **Windows desktop apps** using C# and WinForms.
+I'm a passionate IT student and developer who builds practical and impactful applications—from smooth user interfaces in **React**, to native **Android apps** in Java, and even **Windows desktop apps** using C# and WinForms.
 I love turning ideas into working solutions.

 ## 🚀 About Me